sanjar91/INSuRE-notSURE/milestone-3.md

 ## Methodology

+#### Control Selection Methodology

-We further refined our methodology during this milestone.
+We further refined our control selection methodology during this milestone.
 We learned that the previous calculation we used for inter-rater reliability (IRR) did not effectively accomplish the goal we were trying to meet.
 We have revised our methodology in the following ways, explained in more detail below:
  * Recalculated inter-rater reliability over the entire control set for each technology domain
  * Based on the level of agreeability, calculated the percent agreement for each individual control
  * Used a combination of percent agreement and a consensus-based approach to determine final set of controls for each domain.